The Tortured Poets Department

 Another great resource is Sigrid’s FREE course: an intensive, self-paced 7-week program called The Soul’s Palette, which is designed to take you on a journey of vulnerability from darkness to light.
 She gives you the tools you need to carve your own pathway, while filling your spiritual coffee cup.
 This course has even more resources for your self-discovery and enlightenment journey.

-It’s funny to me how words seem to flow, Only after a person is gone.
-But I want to express the love in my heart, Before my loves venture beyond.
+But I want to express the love in my heart,

-I gave these poems as gifts, But they mean too much not to share.
-The people who inspired them Are amazing beyond compare.
+But they mean too much not to share.

 Poetry makes a thoughtful gift for the holidays, a birthday, or just because.
 All of these poems were written by me, Kristina Parro, as Christmas gifts this year.
 The recipients gave me permission to share— to help inspire the flow of your own words and maybe even your own poetry.